konfiger/konfiger.github.io/README.md

 | Function        | Description
 | --------------- | -------------
-| MAX_CAPACITY           | The number of datas the konfiger can take, Usually the MAX Value of `Int` in the implemented language
+| MAX_CAPACITY           | The number of datas the konfiger can take, 10000000

 #### Putting